Boeijink & Boekel Painting conservation studio

 The simplest treatment (photo 1) is a removal of surface dirt.
 The treatment will take several hours.

-The complex treatment (photo 2) shows a detail of a painting after yellowed varnish and darkened retouchings have been removed and before the filling and retouchings of gaps and the application of a new layer of varnish has taken place.
+before the filling and retouchings of gaps and the application of a new layer of varnish has taken place.
 The time of treatment will be several weeks.

 There can be anything wrong with a painting, ranging from simple damages to serious corrosion.
-A distinction has to be made between damages that were inflicted unintentionally, and changes made because they were the artist's choice.
+A distinction has to be made between damages that were inflicted unintentionally,

 As conservators we are of the opinion that preservation of the work of art is most important.
 That’s why the halting of a process of deterioration and the protection against future decay is considered of utmost importance.